 Such a group might meet informally in someone’s home, on Wednesday night at church, or even during the traditional Sunday School hour.
 One problem with the Sunday School hour in church is that we don’t think creatively about what to do with it.
 If we don’t have an academic program that takes up 45-50 minutes, we figure it’s not really Sunday School.

 I’ve encountered this problem before with a number of groups.
-One of the solutions they have found is to use either my wife’s devotionals (jody.energion.com), to which I am now a frequent contributor or Running Toward the Goal.
+One of the solutions they have found is to use either my wife’s devotionals (jody.energion.com), to which I am now a frequent contributor.
 Either of these provides a short devotional, which should take no more than five minutes to read, yet which includes scripture and will challenge you to think a bit more about it.
 You can receive the devotionals by e-mail, and Running Toward the Goal provides the additional option of a podcast.
 If you want to get very 21st century, you can download the devotional to your iPod or other MP3 player and play it for your group.

 But there are some people who prefer a printed page in front of them to reading their devotional off of the internet.
 That’s where the Energion Publications book 52 Weeks of Ordinary People – Extraordinary God comes in.
 I presented this idea to my wife right after I was asked about just such a group as I’ve described.
 She then extracted 52 devotionals from her larger book Daily Devotions of Ordinary People – Extraordinary God, added some thought questions and extra reading scriptures, and made a little booklet out of it.